 Dr. Tripti Burt and Neena Will of Burt &Will Plastic Surgery and Laser Center of Plainfield, Illinois have a new take on how to care for your “present” skin and your “future” skin.
 Start small.
 Think big.

 Drs.
-Burt and Will explain it all to us.
+Burt and Will explain it all to us about micro treatments

 Love going au natural?
-Then microdermabrasion is definitely for you.
+Then facial microdermabrasion micro treatments is definitely for you.
 Actually, microdermabrasion is for anyone who wants to brighten their skin, slough off dead skin cells and unclog pores.

 What is microdermabrasion?
-Microdermabrasion is a non-surgical facial resurfacing procedure that exfoliates the face with either microcrystals or a diamond headed wand that suctions up dead skin cells and rejuvenates the skin.
+Microdermabrasion micro treatments is a non-surgical facial resurfacing procedure that exfoliates the face with either microcrystals or a diamond headed wand that suctions up dead skin cells and rejuvenates the skin.